Security, Vulnerability Scanning Program, General Information

 This document details the security vulnerability program, common sources, tools, and policies used by Security for vulnerability management at the University of Illinois.
 Please note that while the Cyber Security Operations Center (CSOC) performs security vulnerability scans in many instances, individual system, infrastructure, and service stewards are responsible for discovering and managing their exposures, vulnerabilities, and associated risks.

-- Goal: Continuously probe university systems and networks for vulnerabilities and exposures such that the university has the most accurate & timely information.
+- Goal: Continuously probe university systems and networks for vulnerabilities and exposures such that the university has the most accurate and timely information.

 - Goal: Provide service owners with access to accurate and timely vulnerability information.